-Certificate Programs are identical to the Masters degree programs.
-Those who will earn a Bachelors degree in the future may convert the certificate to a Masters degree by submitting an official undergraduate transcript to the VIU Registrar.
+Graduate level Certificate Programs are identical to their respective MA/MDiv programs.
+Those who complete 60 units in the BACS degree without completing general education are awarded the Certificate of Christian Studies (CCS) until the general ed requirements are complete.
+At that time, it is converted to a BACS.
+Students may convert the certificate to an MA/MDiv degree by submitting an official transcript to the VIU Registrar.
 The following comprise VIU certificate offerings:

-- Certificate of Theological Studies (CTS/36 units) - Certificate of Biblical Studies (CBS/48 units) - Certificate of Archaeology & Biblical History (CABH/48 units) - Certificate of Christian Apologetics (CCA/48 units) - Certificate of Philosophy & Apologetics (CPA/60 units) - Certificate of Polemics & Apologetics to Islam (CCPI/48 units) - Certificate of Archaeology & Biblical History (CABH/48 units) - Certificate of Divinity (either Apologetics or Biblical Studies) CDiv/78 units)
+- Certificate of Christian Studies (CCS/60 units) - Certificate of Theological Studies (CTS/36 units) - Certificate of Biblical Studies (CBS/48 units) - Certificate of Archaeology & Biblical History (CABH/48 units) - Certificate of Christian Apologetics (CCA/48 units) - Certificate of Philosophy & Apologetics (CPA/60 units) - Certificate of Polemics & Apologetics to Islam (CCPI/48 units) - Certificate of Archaeology & Biblical History (CABH/48 units) - Certificate of Divinity (either Apologetics or Biblical Studies) CDiv/78 units)